 Be that as it may, my passion for conducting a workshop remains strong and resolute.
 I still love training, facilitating learning, and creating development models for adults.

-With that, I’m going to share a bit about what I know in hopes of supporting you…a training manager, a training consultant, or anyone else generally interested in conducting a workshop or basic adult learning experience.
+With that, I will share a bit about what I know in hopes of supporting you…a training manager, a training consultant, or anyone generally interested in conducting a workshop or basic adult learning experience.

 Disclaimer…if you are not a trainer by profession, this blog post may be a bit much for you.
 I’m not writing to the casual workshop facilitator necessarily.
 I am writing to individuals who have chosen training as a profession.